brajeshwar/brajeshwar.github.io/_posts/2016/2016-10-27-partnership-artifical-intelligence-benefit-people-society.md

----
-layout: post
-title: Partnership on Artifical Intelligence to Benefit People and Society
+# Partnership on Artifical Intelligence to Benefit People and Society
----

 Of all the modern demands on Artificial Intelligence, "<a href="https://www.youtube.com/watch?v=dSIKBliboIo">open the pod bay doors</a>" is arguably the most infamous.
 Years after Kubrick's 2001: A Space Odyssey, you can ask <a href="http://www.pocket-lint.com/news/112443-siri-website-created-iphone-4s">your own pocket AI</a>.
 Unlike Siri, <a href="https://en.wikipedia.org/wiki/HAL_9000">HAL 9000</a>, the fictional AI who kept the pod bay doors closed, is a revealing reflection of humanity's anxieties regarding technology created in one's own image.